programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Create a `manifests` folder in the same repository.
 You will use this folder later to store and host your manifests.

-In your repository, go to _Settings_ > _GitHub Pages_.
+In your repository, go to _Settings_ > _Pages_.
 Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

 #### Clean Up Your Image Files